 In 1968, my first year as a Morocco X Peace Corps volunteer, I and the other volunteers in this program worked as agricultural extension agents assigned to Moroccan government farming centers, in my case near the town of Sidi Kacem.
-Towards the end of this first year, the PC volunteers in this ag-focused program were widely dissatisfied.
+Towards the end of this first year, the PC volunteers in this agriculture-focused program were widely dissatisfied.
 Generally the program and our assignments were not working.
 With participation by the Morocco Peace Corps director, the volunteers met and successfully insisted that the program be terminated with volunteers free either to stay at their current assignment or transfer to another job somewhere in the country.
 Thus in my second year of Peace Corps service, I ended up in the capital city, Rabat, teaching English to university students in a modest program which I really enjoyed.

 For the first time, people were no longer puzzled by my presence.
 Suddenly my being in Morocco made sense, both to them and to me.
 I loved Rabat, an absolutely beautiful city.
 I walked or bicycled its streets daily.
 Though fellow volunteers and a few British adventurers were my steady friends, two quite different Moroccans also became friends.